masoudr/profiles-api-app/README.md

 * Logging in with a profile.
 * Adding profile status updates.
 * Viewing users profile fields.
-* Searching for users profiles.
+* Searching for users profiles and feeds.

 ## Usage